plantphys/spectratrait/README.md

 # PLSR modeling for the estimation of plant functional traits
-This repository contains example scripts illustrating best-practices for fitting, evaluating, and reporting leaf-level spectra-trait PLSR models.
+This repository contains example scripts illustrating best-practices for fitting, evaluating, and reporting leaf level spectra-trait PLSR models.
 These scripts encompass several possibilities that you may encounter doing PLSR.
 Start by reading *Burnett et al. in review*, then work through the scripts or vignettes.

 ### Article citation:
 Burnett AC, Anderson J, Davidson KD, Ely KS, Lamour J, Li Q, Morrison BD, Yang D, Rogers A, Serbin SP (in review) A best-practice guide to predicting plant traits from leaf-level hyperspectral data using partial least squares regression.
 Journal of Experimental Botany.
 In Review.